dmbarbour/glas/docs/GlasNamespaces.md

             at:(LN' fby LN, Ops'), at:(LN, Ops)

 To apply a TL to another 'lz', we can use fby composition.
 Application of TL to 'df', and composition of TL, may also benefit from implicit laziness via thunks.

+## Alternatives

+Instead of sets, we could support ordered namespaces with deterministic outcomes upon conflict.
+We might still report conflicts as errors, but this would ensure that conflicts don't result in a non-deterministic system.

 ## Design Patterns